Nonparametric tests for stochastic dominance between linear combinations of risks

-Note that Theorem~\ref{theorem chen} implies (\ref{SD-2}) taking $\etabar=(1,0,\ldots,0)$.
-This same conclusion holds under the weaker assumption of subadditivity of $1-F(\tfrac1x)$, by Theorem~3.1 in \cite{ArabConvex2025}.
+\cite{Chen2025Combinations} proved a simple sufficient condition for (\ref{SD-cx}) to hold. \begin{theorem}[\cite{Chen2025Combinations}, Theorem~1] Let $X$ be a nonnegative random variable with CDF $F$ such that $H(x)=1-F(\tfrac1x)$ is concave, and $X_1,\ldots,X_s$ \iid\ with $X$.
+If $\thetabar,\,\etabar\in[0,+\infty)^s$ are such that $\thetabar\prec\etabar$, then $\sum_{i=1}^s\theta_i X_i\geq_{st}\sum_{i=1}^s\eta_i X_i$. \end{theorem} Note that this result still implies the stochastic dominance (\ref{SD-2}).
+This same conclusion holds under the weaker assumption of subadditivity of $H(x)$, as proved in Theorem~3.1 in \cite{ArabConvex2025}.
 Hence, one may naturally wonder whether this latter and weaker assumption suffices to obtain (\ref{SD-cx}).
 The answer is negative.
 The following example shows that not even anti-starshapedness is enough. \begin{example} Consider the CDF defined as